Brief Introduction to WL and Mathematica

 WL allows computing with many different number types.

-are not the same,
+The values 1/3 and 1.0/3 are not the same,

-is exact (an integer) but 1.0
+because 1 is an exact number (an integer)

-is an approximate number (floating point).
+but 1.0 is an approximate number (floating point).

 Computations with exact numbers produce exact numbers.